memfault/interrupt/_drafts/2023-08-15-debugging-android-devices.md

 Due to the complexity of Android based devices, Google ships several tools to help diagnose what is happening on them.

-### Android Debug Bridge (ADB)

-This allows you to connect to your device over usb or the network, and run commands, pull logs, install apps, reboot the device, and push/pull files.
-This really is a feature rich tool which supports several other commands and options but those are the most commonly used.

 ### Bug Reports

 Bug Reports are huge dumps of data from the device that collects information from all the services running on the device and creates a snapshot of the device at the time it was triggered.
 These are very resource intensive and often times will cause the device to appear frozen so you don’t normally want to do this frequently to a customer’s device.

-Android's official documentation has dozens of short explanations on exploring different types of data contained within a Bug Report.
+Android's official documentation has dozens of short explanations on exploring different types of data contained within a [Bug Report](https://source.android.com/docs/core/tests/debug/read-bug-reports).

+There are two ways to generate a Bug Report.
+First option is to use Android Debug Bridge (which is discussed later in this article) to connect to the device and request one. `adb bugreport bugreport.zip`, this command will generate a bug report in the form of a ZIP archive and write it to the host machine.
+The second way is via the "Developer options" in the settings of your Android device.
+You will find and an option called "Take bug report" which will generate one locally on the device, it is then up to the user of the device to upload the Bug Report somewhere for developers to read over.

-### DropboxManager
+### DropBoxManager

-DropboxManager is for app specific crash logs.
+DropBoxManager is for app specific crash logs.
 As mentioned above, this is where java exceptions, tombstones, kernel panics, etc can be found as individual files as opposed to having to try and pull them out of logcat.
+[Android provides API's](https://developer.android.com/reference/android/os/DropBoxManager) to both write and retrieve the files sent to the DropBoxManager.

 ### Batterystats and Battery Historian